NeoktaLabs/ppopgi-project/docs/04-frontend.md

 To participate in a raffle on **Etherlink**, users must have **both**:

 - **XTZ on Etherlink**
-  - required for gas
+  - required for energy costs
-  - required to pay the **Entropy randomness fee** when finalizing
+  - required to pay the randomness fee when finalizing

 - **USDC on Etherlink**
   - required to buy raffle tickets